LucasIsntCoding/sharpe-ratio-optimiser/README.md

 # Sharpe Ratio Optimizer

 A technical Python implementation of a **mean-variance portfolio optimizer** that maximizes the **Sharpe ratio** using historical asset returns.
-This project combines Monte Carlo portfolio simulation with constrained numerical optimization to identify the optimal long-only portfolio under realistic allocation constraints.
+This project combines Monte Carlo portfolio simulation with constrained numerical optimisation to identify the optimal long-only portfolio under realistic allocation constraints.

 It includes:

 - historical return estimation from price data
-- annualized expected return and covariance estimation
+- annualised expected return and covariance estimation
 - random portfolio generation for baseline search
 - constrained Sharpe ratio maximization via `scipy.optimize`
 - global minimum variance portfolio construction
 - efficient frontier generation
-- portfolio visualization and risk-return analysis
+- portfolio visualisation and risk-return analysis

 ## Overview

 This project implements the core logic of **modern portfolio theory** in a practical, reproducible way.
-Given a set of historical asset prices, the optimizer computes:
+Given a set of historical asset prices, the optimiser computes:

-- expected annualized returns
+- expected annualised returns
-- annualized covariance matrix
+- annualised covariance matrix
 - portfolio return, volatility, and Sharpe ratio
 - the long-only portfolio with the maximum Sharpe ratio
 - the minimum-variance portfolio
 - the efficient frontier across feasible target returns

-The optimization is performed under the following constraints:
+The optimisation is performed under the following constraints:

 - portfolio weights sum to 1
 - no short-selling (`0 <= w_i <= 1`)